awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. For **Actions**, choose **Add region**\.
 ![\[Screenshot showing provisioned DB cluster with "Add region" chosen from Action menu.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-5-add-region.png)

 1. On the **Add a region** page, choose the secondary AWS Region\.

-You can't choose an AWS Region that already has a secondary Aurora DB cluster for the same Aurora global database, and it can't be the same Region as the primary Aurora DB cluster\.
+   You can't choose an AWS Region that already has a secondary Aurora DB cluster for the same Aurora global database\.
+Also, it can't be the same Region as the primary Aurora DB cluster\.
 ![\[Screenshot showing the "Add a region" pane for an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-apg-6-add-region.png)

-1. Complete the remaining fields for the secondary Aurora cluster in the new AWS Region, and then choose **Add region**\.
+1. Complete the remaining fields for the secondary Aurora cluster in the new AWS Region\.
+These are the same configuration options as for any Aurora DB cluster instance, except for the following option for Aurora MySQL–based Aurora global databases only:
+   + Enable read replica write forwarding – This optional setting let's your Aurora global database's secondary DB clusters forward write operations to the primary cluster\.
+For more information, see [Using write forwarding in an Amazon Aurora global database](aurora-global-database-write-forwarding.md)\.
+![\[Screenshot showing the secondary cluster is now part of the Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-database-enable-write-forwarding.png)

+1.  **Add region**\.

 After you finish adding the Region to your Aurora global database, you can see it in the list of **Databases** in the AWS Management Console as shown in the screenshot\.